scientist-softserv/iiif_print/README.md

 * OCR text
 * word-coordinate JSON

-For more information on derivatives, see the [wiki](https://github.com/samvera-labs/newspaper_works/wiki/Image-Format-and-Derivative-Notes).
+For more information on derivatives, see the [wiki](https://github.com/samvera-labs/iiif_print/wiki/Image-Format-and-Derivative-Notes).

 # Developing, Testing, and Contributing

-Detailed information regarding development and testing environments setup and configuration can be found [here](https://github.com/samvera-labs/newspaper_works/wiki/Installing,-Developing,-and-Testing)
+Detailed information regarding development and testing environments setup and configuration can be found [here](https://github.com/samvera-labs/iiif_print/wiki/Installing,-Developing,-and-Testing)

-A Vagrant VM is available for users and developers to quickly and easily deploy the latest NewspaperWorks codebase using Vagrant and VirtualBox.
+A Vagrant VM is available for users and developers to quickly and easily deploy the latest IiifPrint codebase using Vagrant and VirtualBox.
 See [samvera-newspapers-vagrant](https://github.com/samvera-labs/samvera-newspapers-vagrant) for more.

-Additionally, the [NewspaperWorks Demo Site](https://newspaperworks.digitalnewspapers.org/) is available for those interested in testing out NewspaperWorks as deployed in a vanilla Hyrax application. (**NOTE:** The demo site may not be running the latest release of NewspaperWorks.)
+Additionally, the [IiifPrint Demo Site](https://newspaperworks.digitalnewspapers.org/) is available for those interested in testing out IiifPrint as deployed in a vanilla Hyrax application. (**NOTE:** The demo site may not be running the latest release of IiifPrint.)

 ## Contributing